pulumi/pulumi-hugo/themes/default/content/testimonials/_index.md

       source: blog
       featured: true
     -
       message: Having used Pulumi the last 2 years after switching from Terraform I want to share some of my experience by comparing both infrastructure as code tools and explain why I prefer Pulumi in most situations.
-In general, I have successfully provisioned infrastructure with both tools, but from my experience Pulumi makes it easier for me.
+In general, I have successfully provisioned infrastructure with both tools, but from my experience Pulumi makes it easier for me. (click to read blog post)
       author: Matthias Müller
       link: https://www.novatec-gmbh.de/en/blog/why-you-should-consider-pulumi-over-terraform-for-your-next-project-pt-1/
       source: blog